socialcomplab/semeval23-mcpt/README.md

 - C2 We describe a two-phase multi-stage training procedure for multilingual scenarios with limited data, i.e., few- and zero-shot predictions.
 - C3 We demonstrate the effectiveness of our winning system for framing detection supported by embedding and ablation studies.

-The pretrained model is available at: https://huggingface.co/socialcomplab
+The pretrained model is available at [HuggingFace organization page](https://huggingface.co/socialcomplab)

 Model usage:
 ```python